ayaka-notes/texlive-full/README.md

 # texlive-full
 Overleaf's fullest texlive image.
 Provide you with extreme excellent experience.

 > [!WARNING]
 > - This Docker Image **doesn't contain** any sharelatex/overleaf component.
 It's used for Overleaf/Overleaf Pro's compile.
-> - If you want to use Sharelatex CE with inner contained texlive, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.
+> - If you want to use Sharelatex CE with inner contained LaTeX compile, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.
+This repository is for server-pro's Docker Compile.

-This folder includes Texlive images Dockerfile for Overleaf.
-You can also use it for your personal Tex-Writing, or mount it to your sharelatex container.
+You can also use this for your personal TeX-Writing, or mount it to your sharelatex container.

 ## TeXLive Version